-Finally, be quick to teach what you’ve learned.
+The final participatory learning technique is learning to teach.
+Be quick to teach what you’ve learned.
 They say that if you can’t teach it, you haven’t learned it.
 So, find the opportunity to share your knowledge even if you don’t have all the answers yet.
 If you can’t find anyone to teach, consider starting a blog.
 You will realize that the more you teach, the more you learn.
+The concepts will become clearer in your mind.
 As James Clear has remarked, successful people start before they feel ready.
 The same is the case for teaching.
 And if you choose to start a blog, you will also be building a valuable audience, credibility and resource center.

 I wish I could tell you that if you picked a few of the key elements above, you will completely overhaul your learning experience.
 But the reality is, you won’t.

 It’s a complete package kind of thing, and you need to work on all the tips in the article.
 Surely, acting on some is better than acting on none, but the goal is to make the best of your study time and make learning enjoyable.